Why is my Dog eating poop all of a sudden? How many times have I heard that?

-Dogs, especially recent mothers, will also eat too as a way to clean up after her puppies.
+Dogs, especially recent mothers, will also eat too as a way to clean up after their puppies.
 To prevent this, you should make sure that the puppies are always cleaned after.
 You should also pick their waste as soon as you can.

-This is why you should come up with a scheduled feeding routine to predict their pooping time.
+.
 For young puppies, that should be fed 3-4 times a day, they eliminate about 15 minutes after eating.
 Older dogs should be fed at least twice a day and eliminate after about 30 minutes after feeding.

 This is commonly caused by a lack of digestive enzymes that help the process of absorption.
 These digestive enzymes can be found in your dog’s prey.
 However, domestication has led to the need to feed commercial and processed foods to our dogs.